seeess1/seeess1.github.io/pages/projects.md

-# But wait, there's more!
+# One more thing

-Like [this website I created](https://www.bageled.nyc/) and this [map of tennis and handball courts in NYC](http://www.fortgreenetennis.org/nyc-courts).
-If you're particularly interested in data analysis related to tennis, there's more of that [in here](./pages/tennis.md).
+Every now and then I find a way to combine programming with my interest in tennis.
+That combo has manifested itself in a few ways, including [this website I created](https://www.bageled.nyc/) and this [map of tennis and handball courts in NYC](http://www.fortgreenetennis.org/nyc-courts).
+If you're particularly interested in my work with data & tennis, there's more of that [in here](./pages/tennis.md).